 The student has the right to appeal the denial of financial aid (appeals will not be reviewed for any student who is not a FAFSA filer and is seeking a loan from a private lender).
-The appeal should be submitted no later than the midpoint of the semester for which the student is enrolled, or it may be denied.
-Appeals submitted in the last week of the semester will not be reviewed.
+The appeal should be submitted no later than the midpoint of the semester for which the student is enrolled or it may be denied.
+Appeals submitted in the last month of the semester will not be reviewed.

-Please visit the Financial Aid page of the College website (http://quincycollege.edu/tuition/financial-aid/) to access a Financial Aid Appeal Form.
 The SAP committee will review your appeal for reinstatement of aid.
 Their decision will be based on the strength of your appeal, the documentation submitted, and your academic record.
-If your appeal is approved, you will be notified by mail or e-mail.
-The SAP review Committee is chaired by the Vice President for Registrar's Office and the Associate Vice President for Financial Aid.
+If your appeal is approved, you will be notified by e-mail.
+The SAP review Committee is chaired Director of Financial Aid.
 If the appeal is not approved, the student will not receive financial aid until SAP requirements are met.
 All decisions of the SAP committee are final.